HSKPeter/spacestagram/README.md

 # Spacestagram

-## About
-* This project was built to participate in the Frontend End Challenge of Shopify.

 ## Features
 * [x] Fetches data from NASA’s *Astronomy Picture of the Day* API and display the resulting images
 * [x] Displays descriptive data for each image (title and date of capture)